 Further, the FDA's policies may change and additional government regulations may be enacted that could prevent, limit or delay regulatory approval of our product candidates.
-For example, in December 2016, the 21st Century Cures Act, or Cures Act, was signed into law.
-The Cures Act, among other things, is intended to modernize the regulation of drugs and biologics and spur innovation.
 If we are slow or unable to adapt to changes in existing requirements or the adoption of new requirements or policies, or if we are not able to maintain regulatory compliance, we may lose any marketing approval that we may have obtained, which would adversely affect our business, prospects and ability to achieve or sustain profitability.